-Cinnamon bark oil is obtained from the bark of trees that belong to the Cinnamomum species (also called Cinnamon zeylanicum), which comprise more than 250 aromatic evergreen trees and shrubs located all throughout Asia and Australia.
-Cassia oil, sassafras, and Ho leaf oils fall under the same category.
+Cinnamon bark oil is obtained from the bark of trees that belong to the Cinnamomum species (also called Cinnamon zeylanicum), which comprise more than 250 aromatic evergreen trees and shrubs all throughout Asia and Australia, although it is native to Sri Lanka, Myanmar and India.1 Cassia oil, sassafras and Ho leaf oils fall under the same category.

 Cinnamon bark oil is quite rare and expensive.
-From 1983 to 1992, exports from Sri Lanka, which is virtually the only major supplier of cinnamon bark oil, only reached 2.8 tons.1 Western Europe, especially France, is the major importer of cinnamon bark oil, followed by the United States.2
+From 1983 to 1992, exports from Sri Lanka, which was virtually the only major supplier of cinnamon bark oil, only reached 2.8 tons.2 Western Europe, especially France, is the major importer of cinnamon bark oil, followed by the United States.3

 Uses of Cinnamon Bark Oil

-- Relieve stomach flu caused by harmful bacteria like salmonella5
+• Relieve stomach flu caused by harmful bacteria like salmonella6

 Because of its honeyed taste and smell, cinnamon bark oil is frequently added in meat and fast food seasonings, sauces and pickles, baked goods, confectionery, cola-type beverages, and tobacco.
 However, cinnamon bark oil is seldom used as a main ingredient in perfumes and soaps because it has skin-sensitizing properties.